 10. A record is maintained of all occasions when a member of staff experiences actions or behaviour that they consider to be unacceptable.
 All actions then taken by the member of staff are logged and reviewed by a senior member of staff.
-The University aims to take the minimum action necessary to manage the unacceptable behaviour while permitting you to continue your reasonable use of the University's services
+The University aims to take the Handbook of Student Regulations 2023-24: Appendix I minimum action necessary to manage the unacceptable behaviour while permitting you to continue your reasonable use of the University's services